 Crohn’s Disease is a type of inflammatory bowel disease (IBD) that may affect any part of the gastrointestinal tract from the mouth to the anus, but most commonly affects the small intestine and/or colon.
 It results in a chronic inflammatory disorder, in which the body’s immune system attacks the gastrointestinal tract.

-I became a National Ambassador for Crohn’s & Colitis Australia in 2011 and have since spoken about my story at charity events, luncheons, youth camps, and also Parliament House.
+Brittani became a National Ambassador for Crohn’s & Colitis Australia in 2011 and has since told her story at charity events, luncheons, youth camps, and also Parliament House.

 Crohn’s & Colitis Australia was founded to help support the Crohn’s and Colitis community with a focus on confidential support programs including education, advocacy, counselling, increasing awareness and generating funds for research and support.